c3lang/c3docs-old/docs/allfeatures.md

 3. Well defined-evaluation order: left-to-right, assignment after expression evaluation.
 4. `sizeof` is `$sizeof` and only works on expressions.
 Use `Type.sizeof` on types.
 5. `alignof` is `$alignof` for expressions.
 Types use `Type.alignof`.
+6. Narrowing conversions are only allowed if all sub-expressions is as small or smaller than the type.
+7. Widening conversions are only allowed on simple expressions (i.e. most binary expressions and some unary may not be widened)

 ### Removed

 1. The comma operator is removed.

+### Cast changes

 ## Functions